Skip to main content

 Searches raw event records within a date-time window.
 Set type to choose the event stream:

 • type="conversion" — conversion events.
-Minimum reliable window is one full day in the network timezone, up to 500 records.
+Minimum reliable window is one full day in the network timezone.
+Paginated via page_size (1–100, default 50) and next_cursor.

 Results are automatically filtered by affiliate visibility.
 If your account has a limited affiliate scope, rows for affiliates outside that scope are silently excluded — counts may be lower than expected when querying without an affiliate_id filter.